 (c) Notwithstanding the provisions of (b), above, and as an exception thereto, it is agreed that if, during any Annual Payment Period, the estimated and/or actual metered contributing flow of wastewater into the System of any Contracting Party is, for any reason whatsoever, less than the minimum amount hereinafter prescribed and provided for it, such Contracting Party shall pay its share of each Annual Requirement as if its estimated and/or actual metered contributing flow of wastewater into the System were such minimum amount.
-However, if such Contracting Party's estimated and/or actual metered contributing flow of wastewater into the System were such minimum amount.
 However, if such Contracting Party's estimated and/or actual metered contributing flow of wastewater into the System is equal to or in excess of such minimum amount, its share of all of each Annual Requirement shall be calculated on the basis of estimated and actual contributing flow as provided in (b), above.
-All future contracts with each Additional Contracting Parties shall provide for equitable minimum similar to those provided for below.
+All future contracts with each Additional Contracting Parties shall provide for equitable minimums similar to those provided for below.
 For the purpose of calculating the minimum percentage of each Annual Requirement for which each current Contracting Party is unconditionally liable, without offset or counterclaim (as stated herein), the contributing flow of wastewater into the System of each such Contracting Party, during each Annual Payment Period, shall be deemed to be not less than the minimum amount (regardless of whether or not such amount was actually discharged into the System) specified for such Contracting Party as follows and determined on an annual basis:

-City of Grand Prairie 21,900,000 gallons (Fiscal Years 2008 and thereafter) City of Midlothian 256,230,000 gallons City of Venus 61,320,000 gallons (Fiscal Years 2010 and thereafter) City of Mansfield 22,995,000 gallons (Fiscal Year 2020) 23,725,000 gallons (Fiscal Years 2021 and thereafter)
+City of Grand Prairie 21,900,000 gallons

+City of Midlothian 256,230,000 gallons

+City of Venus 61,320,000 gallons

+City of Mansfield 23,725,000 gallons